SiruiLuo/casa0019-BOOC/Readme.md

 **3. MQTT Data Reception and API Parsing**

-The digital system's primary challenge is managing data from MQTT messages and API responses simultaneously.
+The primary challenge of the digital system is managing data from MQTT messages and API responses simultaneously.
 The data transmission workflow begins with the physical device, where users press one of three buttons (labelled 0, 1, and 2), each representing a specific library.
 This interaction sends data via MQTT to the digital dashboard.
-The MQTT messages, initially formatted as Python datasets, are decoded into a structure compatible with Unity. (implemented in the mqttManager.cs).
+The MQTT messages, initially formatted as Python datasets, are decoded into a structure compatible with Unity (implemented in mqttManager.cs).

 To enable seamless switching between datasets for different libraries, the decoded button data is used to dynamically select and drive the appropriate API.
 This mechanism ensures the system retrieves and displays data corresponding to the selected library.
-By integrating MQTT and API data processing, the dashboard provides real-time and contextually accurate information, effectively bridging physical interactions with digital visualisations.
+By integrating MQTT and API data processing, the dashboard provides real-time and contextually accurate information, effectively bridging physical interactions with digital visualizations.

 **4. AR interaction**

 4.1 Adding interaction & Image Target Trigger

-Additionally, we have integrated our Booc dynamic model into the AR environment, enhancing a more immersive and comprehensive visualization.

-The individual widgets displayed in the AR Booc, such as the panel and the ball, are exactly the same as those shown in the physical one.
-We also used Leantouch and TapToplace, so users can place and move the Booc by simply clicking twice, and a single click can open the book and display animations.
-Meanwhile, users can rotate it by two fingers, and zoom in or out by three fingers.
+We have integrated our Booc dynamic model into the AR environment to enhance immersive visual- ization.
+The AR Booc displays widgets identical to the physical version, such as the panel and the ball.
+Using Leantouch and TapToplace, users can place and move the Booc with a double-click, open it with a single click to display animations, rotate it with two fingers, and zoom in or out with three fingers.

-By setting up the ReferenceImageLibrary and attaching our bookmark photo to it, as well as combine the newspaper with an animation of the UCL school gate (quad.fbx).
-After scanning the bookmark with the phone, we will see a gorgeous opening is triggered.
+By setting up the ReferenceImageLibrary and attaching our bookmark photo to it, combined with an animation of the UCL school gate (quad.fbx), scanning the bookmark with a phone triggers a stunning opening animation.

 4.2 Animation

-In order to enable users to open the book with a single click, we integrated the FBX animation (booc_all3) with the Dashboard's Prefab.

-We first created an AnimatorController (BoocAnimatorController) in the Assets folder.
-By double-clicking it and dragging the booc_all3 animation into it, a new scene is generated and automatically connected to the Entry block to ensure that the animation can start smoothly.
-After that, the BoocAnimatorController should be mounted to the Animator component of the booc_all3 model.
-In this way, the animation can be played normally, and bring users a more vivid and interesting visual experience.
+To enable users to open the book with a single click, we integrated the FBX animation (booc all3) with the Dashboard’s Prefab.
+We created an AnimatorController (BoocAnimatorController) in the Assets folder, added the booc all3 animation to it, and connected it to the Entry block to ensure smooth animation start.
+The BoocAnimatorController is then mounted to the Animator component of the booc all3 model, providing users with a vivid and engaging visual experience.

-4.3 Interactive news modules

-The device has a more significant potential as a vehicle for everyday information access, such as sharing some information advice.
-An image recognition function is used, whereby the campus newspaper appears when the back of the cover is scanned by the AR program, displaying the day's news.
-The news in the display was that in January 2025, UCL's Quad will be temporarily closed for renovation.
-To enhance the experience, an animation was created for the Quad model after it was downloaded from Sketchfab, achieving the effect of transitioning from a flat image to a three-dimensional model.